-- A referral involves sharing information in line with Multi Agency Threshold Document to either the Early Help Team, with the consent of the parents/carers, Multi Agency Safeguarding Hub (MASH) or the Police in matters of immediate risk (see Appendix C). - Parents/carers should be informed if a referral is being made except in the circumstances outlined in communication with parents - However, inability to inform parents for any reason should not prevent a referral being made to Children's Social Care via the MASH Service.
+- A referral involves sharing information in line with Multi Agency Threshold Document to either the Early Help Team, with the consent of the parents/carers, Multi Agency Safeguarding Hub (MASH) or the Police in matters of immediate risk. - Parents/carers should be informed if a referral is being made except in the circumstances outlined in communication with parents - However, inability to inform parents for any reason should not prevent a referral being made to Children's Social Care via the MASH Service.
 It would then become a joint decision with Children's Services about how and when the parents should be approached and by whom. - If low level multi agency support is required for a child and/or their family, the DSL for child protection will, with consent of the parent/carer, refer to the Early Help Team to enable the most appropriate services and support to be identified.
 This may be targeted multi-agency support to help the family resolve any identified concerns. - If the concerns are more complex and require statutory intervention, then the DSL for child protection will refer the matter to Children's Social Care via the MASH service where a decision will be made whether any enquiries are needed under Section 17 (child in need enquiry) or Section 47 (child protection enquiry) of the Children Act 1989.
-A flowchart can be found at Appendix D detailing the referral procedure.